xai-foundation/sentry/infrastructure/smart-contracts/TestCases.md

 ## Introduction

-The smart contract test suite details are outline below:
+The smart contract test suite details are outlined below:

 The entry point for the test cases is the Fixture.mjs file located in the test directory.
 All tests begin with this file.